donaldboulton/publiuslogic/src/pages/blog/google-maps+react-hooks.md

 meta_description: Google Maps + React Hooks
 ---

-Had to share this one since it's so nice and simple.
-If you're looking for a drop-in, zero-dependency Google Maps React component, look no further.
+Had to share this one since it is so nice and simple.
+If you are looking for a drop-in, zero-dependency Google Maps React component, look no further.
 Here it is:

 ```jsx:title=src/components/map.js
 import React, { useEffect, useRef } from 'react'